 There are several things we do in our home on a regular basis to try to combat the overwhelming bad smell of our pets.

-- The kennel bedding gets washed every other week.
+The kennel bedding gets washed at least every other week if not sooner.
 We don’t buy expensive dog beds (they usually end up shredded to pieces anyway) but instead use several layers of old towels or old blankets for the dogs to sleep on in their kennels.
 It is so much easier just to put those in the wash to refresh them.
-As an added boost I usually add Oxyclean to the wash cycle to help remove the odors and stains.
+As an added boost I usually add Oxyclean detergent to the wash cycle to help remove the odors and stains.
 While the bedding is in the wash the kennels get cleaned and wiped down.
 Afterwards I also use a product to clean the washing machine.

-- I wash the human throws and blankets every week as well.
+I wash the all the throws and blankets every week as well.
 I keep blankets and throws year round in our living room.
 They are great to have not only for decor but for those quick naps when you find the time.
-And no matter how many times I may say “These are not dog blankets”, somehow a dog will find their way on them while snuggling with someone on the sofa.
+And no matter how many times I may say “These are not dog blankets” somehow a dog will find their way on them while snuggling with someone on the sofa.
 I wash these at least once a week.
 It just makes them so much more welcoming for a nap too when they are fresh smelling.
-I may also throw the small decorative pillows in the dryer with a fabric sheet to refresh them.
+I may also throw the small decorative pillows in the dryer with a fabric sheet or small washcloth treated with essential oils to refresh them.
 Every surface that a dog rests on needs to be treated.

-- Candles.
-I burn candles nearly every day.
+I still burn candles nearly every day when I am at home.
 I even buy a brand from my vet that is a pet odor eliminator brand and purchase another from a local fundraiser company that has a similar formula.
 Love love love these candles.
 I think the secret to using candles is to find a brand that does not have an overwhelming or overpowering scent but just adds a subtle, more inviting scent to a home.

 “Being strengthened with all power according to his glorious might so that you may have great endurance and patience” Colossians 1:11